SalazarTeam/salazar/README.md

-# Eagle Eye
+# Salazar

-A tool and library to expedite UI development through Visual TDD
+A library and development suite for UI Focused BDD/TDD